-- 1. Faculty, staff, and administrators are strongly advised to get annual influenza vaccines from their preferred medical provider.
-If available, faculty and staff may also receive annual flu vaccine from Student Health Services at a cost. - Annual influenza vaccines will be provided to students upon request, as long as supplies last and as long as funding permits.
-Student Health Services will make efforts to provide flu vaccines to students at no cost or the lowest cost possible.
+- 1. Faculty, staff, and administrators are encouraged to get annual influenza vaccines from their preferred medical provider.
+If available, faculty and staff may also receive annual flu vaccine from Student Health Services at a cost. - 2.
+Annual influenza vaccines will be provided to all students upon request, as long as supplies last and as long as funding permits.
+Student Health Services will make efforts to provide flu vaccines to students at no cost or the lowest cost possible. - 3.
+All individuals employed in Student Health Services must receive an annual flu vaccine or sign a waiver declining to receive the annual flu vaccine.
+Any Health Center employee who elects not to receive the annual flu vaccine, must wear a mask at all times when interacting with patients during flu season.